 If you do want to try to shoot while a brighter moon is out, pay close attention to when the moonrise/moonset is.
 I will get more into that below!

 2. Get Away From The City

 The city might be great to be in for a lot of things, but astro photography is not one of them.
-The lights from the city actually causes this thing called “light pollution” where the glow of the lights wash out the sky.
+The lights from the city actually cause this thing called “light pollution” where the glow of the lights washes out the sky.
 The milky way is only visible when there is little to no light pollution around you so it’s super key to get as far away as possible.

-Some of you may live in extremely rural areas already, but if you’re like me, prepare to find a good playlist on spotify and drive a few hours out of town to somewhere truly dark.
+Some of you may live in extremely rural areas already, but if you’re like me, prepare to find a good playlist on Spotify and drive a few hours out of town to somewhere truly dark.
 Now how do we know what areas don’t have light pollution?

 There are these amazing maps called “light pollution maps” online that actually show you the amount of light pollution in any area on the planet.